soundprediction/go-light-rag/README.md

 1. **Choose the right handler for your documents**:
    - `Default` for general text
+   - `Semantic` for improved content comprehension where cost is less important
    - `Go` for Go source code
    - Create custom handlers for specialized content